-Over the centuries, Scullcap has been found in many kitchens, where it has been handed to a loved one, brewed into a piping hot tea and poured into their favorite mug to melt away head-pounding stress, soothe an overly tense body after physical labor, calm the high tides of a woman’s moon time, or ease a child’s growing pains.
+Over the centuries, Scullcap has been found in many kitchens, where it has been handed to a loved one, brewed into a piping hot tea and poured into their favorite mug to melt away head-pounding stress, soothe an overly tense body after physical labor, calm the high tides of a woman's moon time, or ease a child's growing discomforts.

 Scullcap and Skullcap are interchangeable common spellings.
 However, American Scullcap (Scutellaria lateriflora) and Chinese Scullcap (Scutellaria baicalensis) are used to treat different conditions and are not interchangeable.
 We will focus on American Scullcap in this blog, but I highly encourage getting acquainted with S. baicalensis, for it is a marvelous plant ally!